Arun Kumar Shukla: Awards and honours

-Shukla received the 2021 Shanti Swarup Bhatnagar Prize for Science and Technology in Biological Science.
+Shukla received the Infosys Prize 2023 in Life Sciences, he was selected for this prestigious award by an eminent jury chaired by MIT Professor, Mriganka Sur.
+He received the 2021 Shanti Swarup Bhatnagar Prize for Science and Technology in Biological Science.
 The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for his contributions to biosciences, in 2017/18.
 He has also received the B. M. Birla Science Prize (2017), NASI-Young Scientist Platinum Jubilee Award of the National Academy of Sciences, India (2016), CDRI Award (2018), Shakuntala Amir Chand Prize of the Indian Council for Medical Research (2018) and the EMBO Young Investigator Award (2017).
 He was elected as a fellow of the Indian National Science Academy in 2022.
+In 2022 and 2024, Shukla was a laureate of the Asian Scientist 100 by the Asian Scientist.